 Take advice from these successful meeting and event planners and learn how to become an event planner yourself.
-See how their daily routines and behaviors make them successful in their jobs.
+See how their daily routines and behaviors make them effective in their jobs.
 Learn their event planning skills and qualities to become a great event planner.

 - I get up at 5:00 a.m. and get a head start on my day when it is quiet, especially when I am onsite, managing an event.